Skip to main content

 Frequently Asked Questions

-FIRST WESTERN BANK&TRUST has a Bank Health Score of C (56/100).
+First Western Bank&Trust has a Bank Health Score of C (56/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 10.40%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST WESTERN BANK&TRUST holds $2.2B in total assets and $1.9B in total deposits.
-It is located in MINOT, NORTH DAKOTA (FDIC Certificate #19123).
+First Western Bank&Trust holds $2.2B in total assets and $1.9B in total deposits.
+It is headquartered in Minot, North Dakota (FDIC Certificate #19123).

-FIRST WESTERN BANK&TRUST has a Tier 1 capital ratio of 10.40%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 1.57%, and the return on assets is 0.56%.
+First Western Bank&Trust has a Tier 1 capital ratio of 10.40%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 1.57%, and the return on assets is 0.56%.

 Yes.
-FIRST WESTERN BANK&TRUST is FDIC-insured (Certificate #19123).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Western Bank&Trust is FDIC-insured (Certificate #19123).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: